SparkPost/support-docs/support/reporting/analytics-report.md

 Analytics Report is a powerful and flexible tool designed to make it easy for you to visualize time-series trends in your data.
 You can analyze sending and deliverability events, compare segments with each other, and more.

+If you’ve used the reports before, you’ll notice some new, powerful features:

+- Saved Reports
+- Scheduled Reports
+- Selectable time precision
+- Comparison Reports
+- Mailbox Provider and Mailbox Provider Region Reporting Facets

 ---

 ## Reporting Concepts

 #### Date Range

-The date selector allows you to select the time frame of the data you would like to view.
-All data presented in the report will be limited to this selected date and time range.
+The date selector lets you set the time frame of the data you want to view.
+All data presented in the report will be limited to the date and time range you set.

 #### Time Zone

-Data is presented in your local time zone for precisions under 1 day.
+Data is shown in your local time zone for precisions under 1 day.
 Coordinated Universal Time or UTC is used otherwise.

 #### Precision

 Precision is the time range that one data point represents.
 Precision can be set to 1 minute, 5 minutes, 15 minutes, 1 hour, 1 day, 1 week, or 1 month.
-For example, selecting a precision of 1 hour will aggregate your data into 1 hour data points in a time-series chart.
-Hovering over the time-series charts will reveal data rolled up to your selected precision value.
+For example, setting a precision of 1 hour will aggregate your data into 1 hour data points in a time-series chart.
+Hovering over the time-series charts will reveal data rolled up to the precision value set.

 #### Metrics

 We offer 40+ metrics that track the entire email lifecycle.
-Metrics are categorized by the stage of the email lifecycle - injection, delivery, deliverability\*, and engagement.
+Metrics are categorized by the stage of the email lifecycle: injection, delivery, deliverability\*, and engagement.
 See [Metric Definitions](https://www.sparkpost.com/docs/reporting/metrics-definitions/) for more information.

-Each metric selected will be displayed in time-series charts.
-Depending on the metrics selected, additional data is displayed.
+Each metric selected will be shown in time-series charts.
+Depending on the metrics selected, more data could become available.
 For example, selecting a bounce metric will reveal bounce classification information available through a tab, and selecting an engagement metric will reveal link engagement information.

 _\* Available for Deliverability Analytics customers._